eliahburns/trading_system/example/README.md

 that *arbitrage_trader* executed, and data on updates to the PnL.

-*note: the parameters that we entered above correspond to the ID's that we chose for the respective trading system components.*
+*note: the parameters that we entered above correspond to the ID's that we chose for the respective trading system components in **main.cpp.***

+## Notes

+It's likely you'll experience a segmentation fault while running this.
+I've narrowed its source down to the *cumulative_volume<bid>* function and will update this readme after this has been fixed.

 ## Requirements